 If you are deploying, managing, and handling VR in bulk, you are aware that all of that equipment requires external items in order to maintain it all and keep business running efficiently.
 With the right care, maintenance, and hygiene, your equipment will last and continue to perform for as long as you need it to.

+Here are our top picks of equipment you’ll be needing to handle VR in bulk.
 You'll want to keep a supply of these items fulfilled, as most of these items are consumables that will need to be replenished periodically.

 Your VR equipment is bound to collect some form of dust and debris during its lifespan.
 We wouldn't recommend using just any kind of cloth to wipe it with, though, since it can easily scratch.
 Wipe the lens and foam of each headset using a microfiber cloth, the same kind you would use to clean glasses or a computer screen (the last thing you want to do is scratch the lenses).
 Dab the cloth into water or soapy water when necessary.